hcorrada/IntroDataSci/materials/lectures/TreeMethods/TreeMethods.md

 Bootstrap
 =========

-Details in Ch.
-5, but a very general resampling technique

 To create $T_j, \, j=1,\ldots,B$ from training set of size $n$:

 a) create a bootstrap training set by sampling $n$ observations from training set **with replacement**